AninditaBasu/AninditaBasu/docs/tutorial-read-item-metadata.md

 This tutorial shows you how to read the metadata of an item on Internet Archive.

+## Prerequisites

 The instructions in this tutorial assume that you're using Python 3.

-## Prerequisites
+The following things must be available:

 - The `internet archive` package in your environment.
-If it isn't, install it by running the following command: `pip install internetarchive`.
+If it isn't, install it by running the following command:

+    ```python
+    pip install internetarchive
+    ```

 - The unique identifier of the item you're reading the metadata for.
-If you don't have it, see [# Find the unique identifier of an item in a collection](tutorial-find-identifier-item.md).
+If you don't have it, see [Find the unique identifier of an item in a collection](tutorial-find-identifier-item.md).

 ## Steps